dcdpr/did-btc1/chapters/Introduction-and-Motivation.md

 * efficiency (in cost and energy usage), via offline DID creation and aggregatable updates;
 * long-term identifiers that can support frequent updates; and
-* non-repudiation appropriate for serious contracts.
+* ::Non-Repudiation:: appropriate for serious contracts.

 ### Comparison with Other DID Methods that Rely on Bitcoin's Blockchain for Anchoring